status-im/swarms/ideas/122-sob-metrics.md

 - Effort estimate and high-level schedule established

 #### Milestone 2 - '27 April 2018'
-- Report on the metric of Value transacted built
-- Report is testing and bug free
-- Manual reporting mechanism to share the results established
+- All reports have been built and tested

 #### Milestone 3 - '11 May 2018'
-- Report on the metric of Active bounty creators built
-- Report is testing and bug free
-- Manual reporting mechanism to share the results established
+- Graphical reports that represent the above metrics over time built and tested

 #### Milestone 4 - '25 May 2018'
-- Report on the metric of Active bounty hunters built
-- Report is testing and bug free
-- Manual reporting mechanism to share the results established

-#### Milestone 5 - '8 June 2018'
-- Report on the metric of Unique pageviews built
-- Report is testing and bug free
-- Manual reporting mechanism to share the results established

-#### Milestone 6 - '22 June 2018'
-- Report on the metric of Activation built
-- Report is testing and bug free
-- Manual reporting mechanism to share the results established
+- Create above reports to be made available to bounty creators for their repositories

 ## Exit Criteria

-This swarm will be deemed successful and be closed upon the delivery of the above 6 milestones.
+This swarm will be deemed successful and be closed upon the delivery of the above milestones.
 If any of the above milestones cannot be completed within a 2-week window, they will be dropped from this swarm and parked for possible future development.

 ## Success Metrics